 5.6.1 Medical assessments will be carried out for any applicants who believe that their medical condition or disability is affected by their current accommodation.
-The applicant will be required to fill in a self-assessment medical form, or provide information from a medical professional, detailing the effect that their current accommodation has on their medical condition or disability.
+The applicant will be required to fill in a selfassessment medical form, or provide information from a medical professional, detailing the effect that their current accommodation has on their medical condition or disability.
 These forms will be assessed and where appropriate referred to a medical professional or appropriately trained officer for their opinion of how the medical condition is affected by the applicant's housing circumstances.

-5.7 Harassment and domestic violence
+5.7 Harassment and domestic abuse

-5.7.1 Where the applicant is a victim of harassment, domestic violence or anti-social behaviour, (insert local authority name) will offer advice and support to assist applicants in identifying possible ways of resolving their situation.
+5.7.1 Where the applicant is a victim of harassment, domestic abuse or anti-social behaviour, the Council will offer advice and support to assist applicants in identifying possible ways of resolving their situation.